wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ### Principles

-1. Identify and act on automation opportunities: automate database development processes, developing tools, and processes that shorten each development cycle, reduce errors and rework, and minimize the impact on the development team.
+1. **Identify and act on automation opportunities**: automate database development processes, developing tools, and processes that shorten each development cycle, reduce errors and rework, and minimize the impact on the development team.
 In this way, DBAs can adapt to more iterative approaches to application development.
 This improvement work should be done in collaboration with data modelling and Data Architecture.
-2. Build with reuse in mind: Develop and promote the use of abstracted and reusable data objects that prevent applications from being tightly coupled to database schemas.
+2. **Build with reuse in mind**: Develop and promote the use of abstracted and reusable data objects that prevent applications from being tightly coupled to database schemas.
 A number of mechanisms exist to this end, including database views, triggers, functions and stored procedures, application data objects and data-access layers, XML and XSLT, ADO.NET typed data sets, and web services.
 The DBA should be able to assess the best approach virtualizing data.
 The end goal is to make using the database as quick, easy, and painless as possible
-3. Understand and appropriately apply best practices: DBAs should promote database standards and best practices as requirements, but be flexible enough to deviate from them if given acceptable reasons for these deviations.
+3. **Understand and appropriately apply best practices**: DBAs should promote database standards and best practices as requirements, but be flexible enough to deviate from them if given acceptable reasons for these deviations.
 Database standards should never be a threat to the success of a project.
-4. Utilize database standards to support requirements
+4. **Utilize database standards to support requirements**
-5. Set expectations for the DBA role in project work
+5. **Set expectations for the DBA role in project work**

 ## Data Quality